danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### How to add a new article

 1. Stop running the live server, if applicable
-2. Run `public/main.js`
+2. Run `src/app/generateARTICLES.js`
-3. `articles.json` file should be rewritten including the new article.
+3. `public/ARTICLES.json` file should be rewritten including the new article.
 If you've copied & pasted from a different text editor, you'll need to check through the file for characters that cause problems when converted to JSON.
-4. If you find any new ones (highlighted in yellow on my VS Code theme), look up the character code [here](https://www.babelstone.co.uk/Unicode/whatisit.html) and add a replace case to the `removeProblemCharacters` function in `/public/main.js`
+4. If you find any new ones (highlighted in yellow on my VS Code theme), look up the character code [here](https://www.babelstone.co.uk/Unicode/whatisit.html) and add a replace case to the `removeProblemCharacters` function in `generateARTICLES.js`
-5. Then (hopefully) everything will be taken care of dynamically!
+5. Everything will be taken care of dynamically!
 The newest post will be displayed at the top of the homepage

 #### Troubleshooting